 During the year, the College has developed its plans for the Hill House campus, adjacent to the Tycoch Campus.
-Many support functions have been relocated to this campus and during the coming year the College will complete construction of a roadway linking the two sites.
+Many support functions have been relocated to this campus and during the year the College completed construction of a roadway linking the two sites.

-The relocation of these support functions will allow the College to redevelop the front of the Tycoch Campus.
-In Autumn 2016, development is due to commence on a $\pounds 3$ million refurbishment to create better and additional facilities for our students.
-This development is part funded by capital grants from Welsh Government.
+The relocation of these support functions has allowed the College to commence redevelopment of the front of the Tycoch Campus.
+This exciting development commenced in February 2017 and is due for completion by January 2018.
+The £4 million refurbishment will create better and additional facilities for our students and is part funded by capital grants from Welsh Government.